mapengchong/ESG_tool/README.md

 2. Ensure that the necessary gene data CSV files (`gene_data_locus.csv` and `gene_data_GO.csv`) are present in the same directory as the script.

-3. Open the script file in a text editor or IDE of your choice.
+3. Open the script file in IDE of your choice.

 4. Customize the script according to your needs by uncommenting the desired function calls in the `main()` function.